philidem/node-rest-handler/README.md

     // Route path (required)
     path: '/health/check',

-    // Route method (optional, assumed to be all methods if not provided)
+    // Route method (optional, assumed to be all methods if not provided).
+    // Allowed values:
+    // - * (to match any method)
+    // - (any legal HTTP method -- GET, POST, PUT, PATCH, etc.)
-    method: 'GET',
+    method: '*',

     description: 'Health check',